 Every puff of cigarette smoke causes a slight, temporary increase in blood pressure.
 The chemicals in tobacco are also known to damage blood vessels.

-Surprisingly, studies haven’t found a conclusive link between smoking and high blood pressure.
-Perhaps this is because smokers develop a tolerance over time (29).
+However, studies haven’t found a conclusive link between smoking and high blood pressure.
+This could be because people who smoke regularly develop a tolerance over time (

-Still, since both smoking and high blood pressure raise the risk of heart disease, quitting smoking can help reverse that risk.
+Still, since both smoking and high blood pressure raise the risk of heart disease, quitting smoking can help lessen that risk (

-Bottom Line: There’s conflicting research about smoking and high blood pressure, but what is clear is that both increase the risk of heart disease.
+Bottom line: Though there’s conflicting research about smoking and high blood pressure, both increase the risk of heart disease.

-And it’s not just sugar — all refined carbs, such as the kind found in white flour, convert rapidly to sugar in your bloodstream and may cause problems.
+And it’s not just sugar — all refined carbs, such as the kind found in white flour, convert rapidly to sugar in your bloodstream and could cause problems.

-Bottom Line: Refined carbs, especially sugar, may raise blood pressure.
-Some studies have shown that low-carb diets may help reduce your levels.
+Bottom line: Refined carbs, especially sugar, may raise blood pressure.
+Some studies have shown that low carb diets may help reduce your blood pressure levels.